gagneurlab/AbExp/README.md

 # AbExp variant effect prediction pipeline

-AbExp is a tool to predict aberrant gene underexpression in 48 human tissue based on DNA sequence variants.
+AbExp is a tool to predict aberrant gene expression in 49 human tissue based on DNA sequence variants.
 It was trained on aberrant gene expression calls from the GTEx dataset.

 This repository contains a bioinformatics software pipeline for calculating **AbExp variant effect predictions**, taking vcf files as input.